Pronunciation of 'Clerodendrum'

 English (United States)

-Pronounced as 'KLEH-ruh-DEN-druhm', with stress on the second syllable.
-'Kleh' as in 'clerk', 'ruh' as in 'run', 'den' as in 'dent', and 'druhm' as in 'drum'.
+Pronounced as 'KLEH-ruh-DEN-druhm', with stress on the third syllable.
+'Kleh' as in 'clerk', 'ruh' as in 'run', 'den' as in 'dent', and 'druhm' rhymes with 'drum'.